mariusmercier/paper_cluster_insight/README.md

 # Cluster of Insight seeking behavior
-This is the github repository for the following paper: *Cluster of insight seeking behaviors.* Authors are anonymous for the peer-review process.
+This is the github repository for the following paper: *Insight-seeking is consistent across domains and distinct from other forms of curiosity.* Authors are anonymous for the peer-review process.

 ## Introduction
 This github repository aims to be computationaly reproducible (in one click).
 Data and analysis code are provided.
 Materials are open (stimuli used and survey files).
-Pre-registrations are available on the osf project: https://osf.io/zyufe/
+Pre-registrations are available on the osf project: https://osf.io/zyufe/?view_only=04e85665a17644b98920016a38dd64d2

 ## Prerequisites
 - R version 4.2.2 (2022-10-31 ucrt)